Polish speculative fiction: 1945–1989

 The 1960s marked the flourishing of Lem's work, during which he published such novels as Eden (1959), Solaris, Return from the Stars, and Memoirs Found in a Bathtub (all in 1961), The Invincible (1964), and His Master's Voice (1968).
 Simultaneously, Lem's works began to include grotesque elements that referenced the philosophical tales of earlier authors (e.g., The Star Diaries, Księga robotów [The Book of Robots], The Cyberiad).
 This period also saw the crystallization of the conventions of Polish science fiction, accomplished by writers such as Lem, Krzysztof Boruń, Konrad Fiałkowski, Maciej Kuczyński, and Witold Zegalski.
 During this time, several new authors debuted, including Edmund Wnuk-Lipiński and Janusz Zajdel, while Jerzy Broszkiewicz and Alfred Szklarski published fantastic works for young readers.

-Shelves in a bookstore (Empik, Katowice), containing only new releases of science fiction and fantasy by Polish authors with surnames from P to Z (approximately from first half of 2006).
-Despite their popularity in Poland, virtually none of these books have been translated into English.

 In the 1970s, writers such as Bohdan Petecki, Wiktor Żwikiewicz, and Adam Wiśniewski-Snerg published their first works, with Wiśniewski-Snerg's debut novel Robot causing a significant stir in the literary community.
 In the late 1970s, the genre social science fiction (Polish: fantastyka socjologiczna) arose in the People's Republic of Poland.
 At these times it focused on the development of societies dominated by totalitarian governments.
 The genre is dominated by Janusz A. Zajdel (Limes Inferior, Paradyzja), Edmund Wnuk-Lipiński (Apostezjon trilogy), Adam Wiśniewski-Snerg and Marek Oramus.
 Some works by Stanisław Lem can also be classified within this genre.
 The fantastical settings of books of this genre were usually only a pretext for analysing the structure of Polish society, and were always full of allusions to reality.

 In 1976, the third Eurocon was held in Poznań.
+The 1984 Polish science fiction comedy film Sexmission became a cult classic in Poland and has been widely aired abroad.
+Other examples of Polish speculative fiction films include the films of Piotr Szulkin.